Essentia Price Reaches $0.0028 (ESS)

-Essentia (CURRENCY:ESS) traded down 10.9% against the dollar during the 1 day period ending at 14:00 PM E.T. on June 8th.
-One Essentia coin can currently be bought for approximately $0.0028 or 0.00000009 BTC on exchanges.
-Essentia has a market cap of $3.94 million and approximately $119,804.00 worth of Essentia was traded on exchanges in the last 24 hours.
-Over the last seven days, Essentia has traded down 18.3% against the dollar.
+Essentia (CURRENCY:ESS) traded 3.9% lower against the U.S. dollar during the 24 hour period ending at 15:00 PM ET on June 13th.
+Essentia has a total market capitalization of $4.04 million and approximately $60,539.00 worth of Essentia was traded on exchanges in the last day.
+Over the last week, Essentia has traded down 14.6% against the U.S. dollar.
+One Essentia coin can now be purchased for approximately $0.0028 or 0.00000008 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.